Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Numerical Results

 In Fig. \ref{mrs}, we plot the molecule release rate $f_\mathrm{c}(t)$ versus time $t$ for different values of $\mu$.
 We observe that when $\mu$ is small, $f_\mathrm{c}(t)$ maintains a constant value for a period of time.
 When $\mu$ is large, $f_\mathrm{c}(t)$ first increases and then decreases after reaching the maximum value.
-This is because small $\mu$ leads to long emission periods such that the concentration distribution of molecules within the TX becomes stable, which results in a stable molecule release rate.
+This is because small $\mu$ lead to long emission periods such that the concentration distribution of molecules within the TX becomes stable, which results in a stable molecule release rate.

-In Fig. \ref{na4}, we plot the number of molecules absorbed by the TX $N_\sigma\eta H_\mathrm{e}(t)$, versus time $t$, where we set $\mu\in\left\{50, 100, 200\right\}\mathrm{s}^{-1}$ and employ different numbers, distributions, and sizes of receptors.
+In Fig. \ref{na4}, we plot the number of molecules absorbed by the TX $N_\mathrm{v}\eta H_\mathrm{e}(t)$, versus time $t$, where we set $\mu\in\left\{50, 100, 200\right\}\mathrm{s}^{-1}$ and consider different numbers, distributions, and sizes of receptors.
 For receptors that are evenly distributed over the TX membrane, we apply the Fibonacci lattice \cite{gonzalez2010measurement} to determine the locations, which are given by \cite[Eq.
 (42)]{huang2022analysis}.
 For receptors that are randomly distributed over the TX surface, we consider receptors that either have the same size or different sizes.
-For receptors with different sizes, we set their areas as $\mathcal{A}_1=0.01$, $\mathcal{A}_2=0.02$, $\mathcal{A}_3=0.03$, and $\mathcal{A}_4=0.04$, and their locations as $\vec{l}_1=[5\;\mu\mathrm{m}, \pi/2, \pi]$, $\vec{l}_2=[5\;\mu\mathrm{m}, \pi/2, \pi/2]$, $\vec{l}_3=[5\;\mu\mathrm{m}, \pi/2, 0]$, and $\vec{l}_4=[5\;\mu\mathrm{m}, \pi/2, 3\pi/2]$.
+For receptors with different sizes, we set $N_\mathrm{r}=4$, their areas as $\mathcal{A}_1=0.01$, $\mathcal{A}_2=0.02$, $\mathcal{A}_3=0.03$, and $\mathcal{A}_4=0.04$, and their locations as $\vec{l}_1=[5\;\mu\mathrm{m}, \pi/2, \pi]$, $\vec{l}_2=[5\;\mu\mathrm{m}, \pi/2, \pi/2]$, $\vec{l}_3=[5\;\mu\mathrm{m}, \pi/2, 0]$, and $\vec{l}_4=[5\;\mu\mathrm{m}, \pi/2, 3\pi/2]$ as in \cite{huang2022analysis}.
 For the single receptor, we set the location as $\vec{l}_\mathrm{s}=[-r_{\ss\T}, 0, 0]$.
 First, when receptors are evenly distributed over the TX membrane, we observe that the total number of molecules that the TX can absorb is independent of the value of $\mu$, which means the fraction of molecules that can be recycled for subsequent transmissions does not depend on the generation rate of vesicles.
-Second, we observe that a larger $\mu$ leads to a faster increase of the number of absorbed molecules to the maximum value.
-This is because the absorption rate of molecules is directly determined by the release rate of molecules, and a larger $\mu$ leads to a higher molecule release rate.
+Second, we observe that the number of molecules absorbed by evenly distributed receptors is larger than that absorbed by randomly distributed receptors or a single receptor.
+This occurs because evenly distributed receptors maintain an equal spacing, effectively covering the entire TX surface.
+Thus, the receptors have a higher probability of absorbing molecules.